-Next Generation Accountable Care Organizations (NGACOs) now need to choose between whether they want to have their annual financial reconciliation based upon capped claims or uncapped claims.
+Next Generation Accountable Care Organizations (NGACOs) now need to choose between whether they want to have their annual financial reconciliations based upon capped claims or uncapped claims.
 Previously, they didn’t have a choice and reconciliations were based upon capped claims.
-For some NGACOs, the choice between an annual financial reconciliation based upon capped claims or uncapped claims could have a significant impact.
+For some NGACOs, the choice between an annual financial reconciliation based upon capped claims or uncapped claims could have significant impact.
 Milliman consultants provide more perspective in this paper.

 The Centers for Medicare and Medicaid Services has released the 2016 financial results for each of the Next Generation Accountable Care Organizations (NGACOs).
 The financial results may influence key decisions that each NGACO needs to make very soon regarding the magnitude of their risk parameters for 2018.
 In this article, Milliman consultants explains those results and offer considerations for NGACOs to think about.